Skip to Content

 Having Clear Title

-Having "clear title" means there aren't any liens, property disputes, or other legal defects related to the property you're hoping to buy.
+Having a "clear title" means there aren't any liens, property disputes or other legal defects related to the property you're hoping to buy.
 Issues from the home's past could wind up coming back to hurt both the lender and the new homeowner.

-A contractor who never got paid could have slapped a lien on the home.
-The seller's ex-spouse may have forged a second mortgage signature that the seller didn't know about.
-A long-lost heir could show up after the purchase and claim they're the rightful owners of the home.
+A contractor who never got paid could have slapped a lien on the home, or a long-lost heir could show up after the purchase and claim they're the rightful owners of the home.

 These and dozens of other scenarios are all possible, and the claims don't just disappear when you purchase the property.
-You would inherit them, and all the potential legal expenses that go with them.
+You would ultimately inherit them and all the potential legal expenses that come with them.

 That's where title searches and title insurance come into play.

-Once you're under contract on a home, a title company will search public records looking for liens, easements, legal claims, and other issues that could impact the property.
+Once you're under contract on a home, a title company will search public records for liens, easements, legal claims and other issues that could impact the property.
 Most of the time, it's smooth sailing.
-Either there are no problems or issues that arise are cleared up before closing.
+Either there are no problems or any issues that arise are cleared up before closing.

-But lenders won't move forward on a property unless there's a clear title.
+But lenders will only move forward on a property if there's a clear title.

 Lender's Title Insurance